datacarpentry/genomics-r-intro/episodes/01-introduction.md

 > ~~~
 {: .language-r}

-The "Help" tab will show you information (and often, too much information).
-You will slowly learn how to read through all of that.
+The "Help" tab will show you information (often, too much information).
+You will slowly learn how to read through that.
 Checking the "Usage" or "Examples" headings is often a good place to look first.
-If you look under "Arguments" we also see what arguments we can "pass" to this function to modify its behavior.
+If you look under "Arguments," we also see what arguments we can "pass" to this function to modify its behavior.
 You can also see a function's argument using the `args()` function:

 > ~~~
 > args(round)